NickV05/Shippmate-Docs/README.md

 - `500`: Internal Server Error - Server-side error

 For validation errors, the response will include specific information about the missing or invalid fields.

+## Country-Specific Requirements

+### Argentina (AR)
+When using Bringer carrier for shipments to Argentina:
+- **Value Limitation:** Maximum declared value is US$400
+- **Over-limit Process:** Shipments exceeding US$400 require a comprehensive quote including:
+  - Complete H.S.
+Code classification for all items
+  - Detailed product descriptions
+  - Invoice pricing documentation
+  - Exact weight and dimension specifications
+  - Direct contact with bps-sales@bringer.com for approval
+- **Weight and Dimension Limits:** Must comply with Bringer Argentina limits (see Shipping Limits section)

+### Brazil (BR)
+When using Bringer carrier for shipments to Brazil:
+- A valid Tax ID (CPF for individuals, CNPJ for businesses) is required in the recipient information
+- Must be provided in the `taxId` field of the `to` address object
+- The API will return a validation error if the Tax ID is missing

+### International Shipments
+For all international shipments:
+- HS codes are required for all items
+- HS codes must be valid for both origin and destination countries
+- Declared value is required for customs clearance
+- Shipping purpose must be specified (SALE, GIFT, SAMPLE, RETURN, OTHER)